2020 Arizona QSO Party

 Logs must be formatted per the Cabrillo 3.0 specification.
 Please update your logging software prior to the contest.
 The log file should be named simply callsign.log, where callsign is the callsign used in the contest.
 Please confirm that the header’s CALLSIGN: matches the sent callsign in the QSO record.
 Log files should be emailed as an attachment to email@example.com Place your callsign in the subject line of the email.
 New contesters should also add “New Contester” to the subject line.

 All logs must be received by 0000z October 21, 2020 (10 days after the contest).

 Sponsored plaques are awarded to both AZ & Non-AZ Entry Category winners, the top AZ & Non-AZ Clubs, the top Canadian station, and the top DX station.
 A minimum of 20 QSOs is required to qualify for a sponsored award plaque.
 Clubs must submit at least 3 entries to qualify for a plaque.
 Certificates will be issued to all entrants.

 Check the Arizona QSO Party website www.azqsoparty.org for up-to-date information on Awards, Activated Counties, Multiplier abbreviations, Resources, Logs Received, Results and more.

-Although the Arizona QSO Party 2020 Rules have not changed with respect to entry categories, Multi-Op, Expedition, and Mobile operations in the COVID-19 pandemic are difficult to conduct safely and should not be undertaken unless adequate safety measures are taken and all guidelines and government-issued orders relating to the COVID-19 pandemic are followed.
+Although the Arizona QSO Party 2020 Rules have not changed with respect to entry categories, Multi-Op, Expedition, and Mobile operations during the COVID-19 pandemic are difficult to conduct safely and should not be undertaken unless adequate safety measures are taken and all guidelines and government-issued orders relating to the COVID-19 pandemic are followed.
 Better yet, stay safe and wait until 2021.